-Broadway Across America-Columbus presents The 39 Steps
+Broadway Across America-Columbus brings another highly anticipated show to Columbus this week with The 39 Steps .

 Adapted from the 1935 Alfred Hitchcock film of the same name, this play has already proven itself a hit with people of all ages.
 It just finished a two-year run on Broadway, and the original production is in its third year in London.
 Critics have taken notice as well, awarding the play two Tony Awards and the Olivier Award for best new comedy in 2007.